Areco (Japan) and Quy Nhon University plan cooperation in education and training, health care and clean agriculture sectors

 Mr Joba Isamu, the Honorary President of Areco said that he was very happy and impressed to receive the Japanese introduction booklets of Binh Dinh.
 He realized that Binh Dinh has a lot of potentials and strengths for growth.
 He believed that in the near future his organization will start cooperation with Quy Nhon university in the field of education and training, health care and clean agriculture, in particular: supporting Quy Nhon university in establishing Japanese Faculty, improving the training quality of technical majors, and establishing several laboratory units, developing partnership programmes 3/1 and ½, accordingly, students will study 03 years in Binh Dinh and final year in Japan or 01 year in Binh Dinh and 02 final years in Japan.
 With regard to health care sector, a general centre for pre-cancerous stage will be built in conjunctions with the training programme of nurses and orderlies.
 In addition, two sides with discuss technical issues, human resources training in clean agriculture.

-» Truman group makes a visit to Binh Dinh
+» Acting Korean Ambassador in Vietnam pays a visit to Binh Dinh

 » ISS Company explores investment opportunities in Binh Dinh